eactisgrosso/bottle-market/README.md

 # Introduction

-Wine ecommerce built with React, NextJS, TypeScript, GraphQL, NestJS & Styled-Components.
-We used graphql and NestJS in order to build the schema very easily.
+Wine marketplace built with React, NextJS, TypeScript, GraphQL, NestJS & Styled-Components.
+Graphql and NestJS were used in order to build the schema very easily.
 GraphQL playground makes it’s own documentation.

 # Tech Used

-We have used monorepo folder structure with Yarn Workspace.
-We have three different part Admin Dashboard, Shop and API.
-Tech specification for specific part is given below
+Monorepo folder structure with Yarn Workspace.
+Three different apps: Admin Dashboard, Retailer and Shop, plus the backend API.
+Tech specification for each component:

-## Admin Dashboard
+## Admin / Retailer Dashboard

 - CRA
 - Apollo